2023 Right Heart Symposium

 At the end of this program, participants should be able to:

-1. Understand the options for advanced imaging approaches to understanding and monitoring RV function and pulmonary vascular remodeling
+- Review the options for advanced imaging approaches to assess and monitor RV function and pulmonary vascular remodeling

-3. Review the latest interventional, device, and pharmacologic approaches to PVD and understand the options in various forms of PVD including disease modifying pathways including PDGF and TGF-beta signaling
+- Assess the latest interventional, device, and pharmacologic approaches to PVD and evaluate these options in various forms of PVD, including disease-modifying pathways such as PDGF and TGF-beta signaling

 Pricing